unovue/radix-vue/docs/content/components/number-field.md

     },
   ]"
 />

 ### Decrement

-The button that decrease the value.
+The button that decreases the value.

 <!-- @include: @/meta/NumberFieldDecrement.md -->

 <DataAttributesTable
   :data="[
     {
       attribute: '[data-pressed]',
       values: 'Present when pressed',